Skip to main content

 Connect a Blueprint

-Select the Blueprint that will process each incoming message.
-Every chat message from a visitor becomes an input to that Blueprint chain, and the Blueprint’s final output is returned as the chatbot’s reply.
+Pick the Blueprint that will process each incoming message.
+Every visitor message becomes an input to that Blueprint chain, and the Blueprint’s final output is returned as the chatbot’s reply.

 4